bukhbayar/bukhbayar.github.io/_posts/2019-02-06-how-I-created-a-website-for-free.md

 - GitHub Pages sites have a soft bandwidth limit of 100GB per month.
 - GitHub Pages sites have a soft limit of 10 builds per hour.

 Its is static web pages but still people trying to create some dynamic contents.
 As far as I can see, AWS Serverless might be easy to handle if you wanted to build some dynamic contents.
 [Here](https://medium.com/the-everyday-developer/how-i-update-dynamic-content-on-github-pages-with-aws-lambda-ddb70e9739c7) is the example of how Lambda function used to create dynamic contents in Github pages.
-However, I used [heroku](http://heroku.com) because its free in some cases.
+However, I used [Heroku](http://heroku.com) because its free in some cases.

+[Secret-keeper](https://github.com/HenrikJoreteg/github-secret-keeper) is one of the solution to store your environment variables in Heroku that I am using it for creating github login.